TDG-Platform/docs/ENVI_ROItoClassification.md

 **Data Structure for Expected Outputs:**

-Your smoothed classification file will be written to the specified S3 Customer Location in the ENVI file format and tif format(e.g.  s3://gbd-customer-data/unique customer id/named directory/classification.hdr).
+Your classification file will be written to the specified S3 Customer Location in the ENVI file format and tif format(e.g.  s3://gbd-customer-data/unique customer id/named directory/classification.hdr).

 For background on the development and implementation of ROI to Classification refer to the [ENVI Documentation](http://www.harrisgeospatial.com/docs/enviroitoclassificationtask.html).